antonioheinemann/MDEF/docs/index.md

 ## Welcome

-The future sustains on regenerative behavior.
-Join me on an exploration to understand what it means live healthier and more conscious lives for ourselves and for the planet.
+Join me on an exploration to understand **regenerative futures** and what it means to design for health, mindfulness and collectivism.
+To restore and to revitalize natural system and environments through multi-scalar perspectives that influence transformation.